 The presence in person or by proxy of holders of a majority of the outstanding shares of the Company's Class A Common Stock will constitute a quorum for the transaction of business at the Company's Annual Meeting.
-Assuming that a quorum is present, the election of directors will require the affirmative vote of a plurality of the shares of Class A Common Stock represented and entitled to vote at the Annual Meeting and approval of Proposal 2 (ratification of the designation of Deloitte & Touche LLP to audit Bel's books and accounts for 2014) will require the affirmative vote of a majority of the votes cast with respect to such proposal.
+Assuming that a quorum is present, the election of directors will require the affirmative vote of a plurality of the shares of Class A Common Stock represented and entitled to vote at the Annual Meeting and approval of Proposal 2 (ratification of the designation of Deloitte & Touche LLP to audit Bel's books and accounts for 2015) will require the affirmative vote of a majority of the votes cast with respect to such proposal.
 With respect to Proposal 3, the affirmative vote of a majority of the votes cast will constitute the shareholders' non-binding approval of the advisory vote on our named executive officers' compensation.
 For purposes of determining the votes cast with respect to any matter presented for consideration at the Annual Meeting, only those cast "for" or "against" will be included.
 Abstentions and broker non-votes will be counted only for the purpose of determining whether a quorum is present at the Annual Meeting.
 Broker non-votes occur when brokers who hold their customers' shares in street name submit proxies for such shares on some matters, but not others.
 Generally, this would occur when brokers have not received any instructions from their customers.
-In these cases, the brokers, as the holders of Class A Common Stock are not entitled to cumulative voting in the election of directors.
+In these cases, the brokers, as the holders of record, are permitted to vote on "routine" matters, which typically include the ratification of the independent auditors, but not on non-routine matters.
+Holders of Class A Common Stock are not entitled to cumulative voting in the election of directors.

-Holders of record of the Class A Common Stock at the close of business on March 21, 2014 (the record date fixed by the Board of Directors) will be entitled to receive notice of, and to vote at, the Annual Meeting.
+Holders of record of the Class A Common Stock at the close of business on March 25, 2015 (the record date fixed by the Board of Directors) will be entitled to receive notice of, and to vote at, the Annual Meeting.
 At the close of business on the record date, there were 2,174,912 shares of Class A Common Stock outstanding.
 However, as a result of protective provisions in the Company's Certificate of Incorporation described below, the voting rights of two shareholders of the Company, FMR LLC ("FMR") and GAMCO Investors, Inc. et al. ("GAMCO"), have been suspended and all of the shares of Class A Common Stock beneficially owned by such shareholders will not be included in determining the number of shares entitled to vote at the Annual Meeting.
-According to filings made by each of FMR and GAMCO with the Securities and Exchange Commission, such shareholders beneficially owned in the aggregate 1,003,247 shares of Class A Common Stock will be entitled to vote at the Annual Meeting, each of which will be entitled to one vote on all matters to come before the meeting.
+According to filings made by each of FMR and GAMCO with the Securities and Exchange Commission, such shareholders beneficially owned in the aggregate 783,413 shares of Class A Common Stock on the record date.
+Accordingly, a total of 1,391,499 shares of Class A Common Stock will be entitled to vote at the Annual Meeting, each of which will be entitled to one vote on all matters to come before the meeting.